 How the Coronavirus Is Different from the Flu, Colds And Allergies

 You’re coughing, fatigued and have a sore throat.
 It could be seasonal allergies or the beginnings of a cold.
 Or it could be something more serious like influenza or coronavirus.
-This chart can help you recognize symptoms and work with your doctor to get the appropriate care.
+This chart can help you recognize symptoms of coronavirus, colds, flu and allergies so that you can work with your doctor to get the appropriate care.

 When to see your doctor: Call your doctor immediately after recognizing symptoms

 Typical treatment: As of now, there is no specific antiviral treatment available for COVID-19, but some over-the-counter and prescription medications can help alleviate symptoms and control complications.
 The approach your doctor takes will probably depend on the severity of your case and whether you have chronic conditions.

 About 80 percent of people have a mild case and just need a couple of weeks of rest, fluids and over-the-counter medications to recover.
 However, if you’re having breathing difficulties, your doctor may admit you to the hospital for testing, monitoring and treatment plan.